Are You Rewarding Firefighters or System-Builders? The Culture That's Killing Your Manufacturing Growth

 Ready to start shifting your culture from firefighting to system-building?
 Here's a practical technique you can implement immediately: the next time a problem occurs in your organization, resist the urge to just fix it and move on.
 Instead, gather the relevant team members and work through the "5 Whys" process.

 Leaders can concretely begin reducing firefighting by shifting focus from symptoms to root causes.
-Techniques like the "5 Whys" analysis help teams identify underlying system failures instead of merely addressing immediate problems.
+The 5 Whys analysis helps teams identify underlying system failures instead of merely addressing immediate problems.

 Start with the problem and ask "Why did this happen?"
 When you get an answer, ask "Why?" again.
 Continue this process five times (or until you reach a root cause).
 You'll often discover that surface-level problems stem from missing or inadequate systems.